Elringus/ElringusMe/_posts/2023-12-04-variable-font-subset.md

 The resulting file is **45KB**, 6 times smaller than the original.

 You can as well disable some layout features to reduce it further.
-Find the available option in the [tool docs](https://fonttools.readthedocs.io/en/latest/subset).
+Find the available options in the [tool docs](https://fonttools.readthedocs.io/en/latest/subset).